 - Clinical Decision Making and Research Evidences

-Module 2 is a advanced course that covers difficult and deeply located muscles.
+Module 2 is a two day advanced course that covers difficult and deeply located muscles.

 - Scar Needling

-- Needling of Deep Thigh and Leg Muscles
+- Needling of Deep Thigh and hip muscles

-Learning Muscle Palpation is an important prerequisite for Performing Dry Needling Technique.
-Most of the Dry Needling courses do not emphasis on Muscle palpation.
+Learning Muscle Palpation is an important prerequisite for performing accurate Dry Needling Technique.
+Most of the other Dry Needling courses conducted elsewhere do not emphasis on Muscle palpation.
+The anatomy that is taught in the schools is dissection anatomy with cadavers.
+But when treating real patients, one needs to know the palpation anatomy, which is more applicable in the treatment process.
 With skilled Muscle Palpation in three dimensional orientation, one can not only improve their diagnostic accuracy but also their treatment specificity.
-Given that most of the musculoskeletal pain emanates from Myofascial sources, we offer high standard Palpation courses (3D) exclusively for Upper Quadrant and Lower Quadrant with the help of skeletal model.
-It is recommended to finish our Muscle Palpation course before doing their Dry Needling course.
+Given that most of the musculoskeletal pain emanates from Myofascial sources, we offer high standard Palpation courses (with 3D Anatomical Model, Virtual Model and Human model) exclusively for Upper Quadrant and Lower Quadrant.
+It is recommended to finish our Muscle Palpation (though not mandatory) course before doing their Dry Needling course.
+One can attend this palpation course in any order.

 - Principles of Muscle Palpation